BART passenger seen smoking meth on train arrested

 VIDEO: Why some people are calling BART gross, dangerous, disturbing

-A BART spokesperson told our Vic Lee there was little they could do about Daniels' drug use.
-Either an officer has to witness it or a witness has to report it and be willing to stay until police arrive.
+A BART spokesperson told ABC7 News' Vic Lee there was little they could do about Daniels' drug use.

 Either an officer has to witness it or a witness has to report it and be willing to stay until police arrive.